awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 Amazon SageMaker manages the lifecycle of models hosted on multi\-model endpoints in the container's memory\.
 Instead of downloading all of the models from an Amazon S3 bucket to the container when you create the endpoint, Amazon SageMaker dynamically loads them when you invoke them\.
 When Amazon SageMaker receives an invocation request for a particular model, it does the following:

-1. Routes the request to a single Amazon EC2 instance behind the endpoint\.
+1. Routes the request to an instance behind the endpoint\.

 1. Downloads the model from the S3 bucket to that instance's storage volume\.